Professor Rufus Black

-Dr Black is a Principal Fellow in the Department of Management and Marketing in the Faculty of Business and Economics and Principal Fellow in Philosophy at the University of Melbourne. he teaches in the University of Melbourne's Master of Entrepreneurship degree.
+Professor Black is a Principal Fellow in the Department of Management and Marketing in the Faculty of Business and Economics and Principal Fellow in Philosophy at the University of Melbourne. he teaches in the University of Melbourne's Master of Entrepreneurship degree.

 He holds degrees in law and politics from the University of Melbourne and degrees in moral theology from the University of Oxford, where he studied as a Rhodes Scholar.